EverestAPI/Everest/CONTRIBUTING.md

 - **Branch name:** use a descriptive name for your branch, following the format of `action-target-details` where possible.
 - **Description:** explain what your pull request changes and _why_.
 - **Credits:** if your modifications are in response to a request or issue, link to it or otherwise provide a "paper trail".
-- **Testing:** if you are submitting a bugfix, describe the issue thoroughly and provide recreation steps, *especially* if it is not an existing [issue](https://github.com/EverestAPI/Everest/issues).
 - **State:** Submit the pull request as a draft if it is still work in progress or you want to share your code for the purposes of gathering feedback before considering it ready to merge.
 If the pull request is not marked as a draft, this indicates that to the best of your knowledge, you believe the feature is ready to be merged as-is.

 ### Testing